Firdausizm/Firdausizm/README.md

 🎓 I’m a frist year student from Jember University

-📚 currently learning about Neural Networks
+📚 currently learning about Machine Learning

 🏆 competitive in data mining